Do You Cook Steak With Oil Or Butter?

 It is also worth mentioning that some grill masters like to use a combination of oil and butter.
 This allows them to benefit from the flavor-enhancing properties of both ingredients.

-See also How To Broil Ribeye Steaks In The Oven?
+See also How To Cook Club Steak In The Oven?

 For example, they may choose to brush the steak with oil before grilling and finish it off with a pat of butter for added richness.